cnti-testcatalog/testsuite/sample-cnfs/sample_coredns_protected/README.md

 This CoreDNS sample uses a modified Helm chart supporting a private Docker Hub registry.
 The access credentials are passed to the helm command line through the cnf-conformance.yml key [release_name](https://github.com/cncf/cnf-conformance/blob/master/sample-cnfs/sample_coredns_protected/cnf-conformance.yml#L5).

+You need to set the environment options listed in the [cnf-conformance.yml](cnf-conformance.yml).

 # Prerequistes
 ### Install helm
 ```